fdagner/my-opinion__moodle-database-preset/README.md

 ## Language Support

-The preset is available in German.
+The preset is available in German, but there is not so much to translate.
+The template can easily be adapted.

 ## Screenshots